GOYA

 la Manola Goya

 Leocadia (sometimes spelled Leocardia) Weiss lived with Goya the last years of his life.
-She was hired as a housekeeper, bringing with her daughter Rosario.
+She was hired as a housekeeper, and brought into the household her daughter Rosario.
 Goya taught Rosario painting and drawing skills, and she later had a career as a painter in France and Spain.
 Goya's will instructed that at his death she was to be treated as a "natural child."
 This has led to speculation that Goya fathered Rosario as he had known Leocadio for several years prior to hiring her.
-However, many Goya biographers say that the dating do not match up, that it is more likely that Leocadia's husband, whom she had divorced years earlier, was Rosario's biological parent.
+However, many Goya biographers say that the datings for paternity do not match up, that it is more likely that Leocadia's husband, whom she had divorced years earlier, was Rosario's biological parent.

 This painting of Leocadia is one of the fourteen "Black Paintings" executed by Goya upon the walls of his house in Madrid.
 X-ray investigations of the image show that originally the figure leaned upon a fireplace mantle, and that she was not dressed in mourning clothing, as shown here.